aolson078/Kindling/README.md

 ## Conclusion

 Kindling aims to be the foundation for a safer, fairer, and more transparent dating ecosystem.
-By separating protocol from app and prioritizing user love over monetization, it reimagines digital matchmaking for the Web3 era.
+By separating protocol from app and prioritizing user utility over monetization, it reimagines digital matchmaking for the Web3 era.